SapiensAnatis/Dawnshard/DragaliaAPI/README.md

 ## Dependencies

 The server depends on [`DragaliaBaas`](https://github.com/DragaliaLostRevival/DragaliaBaasServer) as an identity provider.
 Clients are expected to go to an instance of the BaaS for login and authentication, and then come back to `/tool/auth` with a signed JSON web token to authenticate against DragaliaAPI.

 ## Development environment

+### Run the server

 To get started, copy the `.env.default` file to `.env`.
 Choose some values for the database credentials, and then launch the compose project from your IDE.
 Or, if using the command line,